 What is it?

-When and Where does it start and end?
+Where?
+Where does it start and end?
 Where does the trail go?

-- The race route goes from Anchorage to Nome following the Iditarod Trail.
-On the ‘even’ years (2016, 2018, etc,) it takes what has become the northern route and on the ‘odd’ years, (2015, 2017, 2019) it takes the southern route…typically.
+- In even years (2016, 2018, etc.) it takes the northern route and odd years (2015, 2017, etc.) it takes the southern route…typically.
 Weather or other factors can alter the route.

 Why?
 Why did this race get started?